 Passengers coming from a non-red list country.

-Passengers must pre-book a test kit on a government booking system or while filling out te PLF.
+-Passengers must pre-book a test kit on a government booking system or while filling out the PLF.

-Passengers must perform their test themselves on the second day of the quarantine using the testing kit and must go in a government testing centre on the 8th day of the quarantine for a second test.
+-Passengers must perform their test themselves on the second day of the quarantine using the testing kit and another one on the 8th day of the quarantine.

 Before entering the United Arab Emirates, all passengers are required to register online through the app “DXB Smart App”: